beeware/toga/README.rst

 Prerequisites
 ~~~~~~~~~~~~~

-This backend requires GTK+ 3.10, with Python bindings installed.
-This means
+This backend requires GTK+ 3.10 or later.
+This is the version that ships
-you'll need to install the following packages:
+starting with Ubuntu 14.04 and Fedora 20.
+You also need to install the Python
+3 bindings to GTK+.
+If you want to use the WebView widget, you'll also need to
+have WebKit, plus the GI bindings to WebKit installed.
+This means you'll need
+to install the following:

 * **Ubuntu 14.04** ``apt-get install python3-gi gir1.2-webkit2-3.0``

 * **Ubuntu 16.04** ``apt-get install python3-gi gir1.2-webkit2-4.0``
   or ``apt-get install python3-gi gir1.2-webkit2-3.0``

-* **Fedora 24** ???
+* **Fedora 20+** ???

 * **Debian** ???